theQuailthatMarine2017/rony-quail/README.md

 cd back node js folder npm install

 index.js has server code
-rony-app is vue js project
+rony-app is vue js project (npm run build to create /dist folder that is served by express js)